sharondrinkwaard/surfers-paradise/README.md

       booking.save()
       return redirect('overview')
   ```
+  - When deploying to Heroku, all my images didn't load.
+I figured out this was because it is asking for another image.url than given.
+  In Cloudinary the style.css file is up to date, but when deploying to Heroku I would get an error about the collectstatic.
+I solved the error by linking my stylesheet with the direct Cloudinary url instead of a file path and then deploying with the config var: DISABLE_COLLECTSTATIC = 1.

 ### Unsolved bugs

 - When deploying to heroku, my css file doesn't load.
-- When deploying to heroku, all my images didn't load.
-I figure out this was because it is asking for another image.url than given.
-In Cloudinary the style.css file is up to date, but somehow I cannot manage to deploy this with Heroku.
-- A user can now still make bookings in the past
+- A user can now still make bookings in the past.

-libraries
-technologies
-deployment
+- When the user is not logged in and tries to make a booking, an server error occurs.
+This is because the hidden forms cannot be generated if the user is not authenticated.

+## Libraries & Technologies
+---
+- Django DateTime
+- Django Allauth
+- Summernote
+- Gunicorn
+- Bootstrap
+- Cloudinary
+- Heroku
+- Django Messages

+## Deployment
+---

 ## Credits
+---

 - [Medium](https://medium.com/@saumya.ranjan/how-to-write-a-readme-md-file-markdown-file-20cb7cbcd6f) - for reminding me of the markdown codes
 - [Google Translate](https://translate.google.com) - for helping me translate from Dutch to English
-- [Stackoverflow]
-- [w3schools]
-- [GeeksForGeeks]
+- [GeeksForGeeks](https://geeksforgeeks.org) - for helping me understand Django Models
 - [Pexels](https://pexels.com) - for the images
 - [Flexbox Froggy](https://flexboxfroggy.com/) - to help me postition divs

  ### Acknowledgments

  - My mentor Daisy for guiding me
- - Tutor support for helping me solve bugs mentioned above
+ - Tutor support for helping me solve the bugs mentioned above
  - Code Institute